 Microsoft Flow in Office 365 is an application that allows you to create customized workflows without the need to code or develop under the hood.
 It’s now known as Power Automate.

 Workflows, in this definition, is any sequence of tasks that you want to do automatically.
 It allows you to do repetitive, admin-based tasks autonomously across applications and systems whenever specific triggers are met.

 Let’s give a simple example to elaborate on this further.
 Say you regularly get customer inquiry emails in your Microsoft Outlook inbox or Gmail account.
 Whenever this happens, you forward this email or text message to the sales team to let them know of the new lead.

 You can automate all of this using MS Flow.
 You set the trigger when the email comes into your inbox.
-This then sets the process off, and Office Flow then automatically forwards that email or sends a text message to the sales team.
+This then sets the business process off, and Office Flow can then create automated workflows by forwarding that email or sending a text message to the sales team.

-Microsoft Office 365 Flow is available in both free (Flow Free) and paid (Flow Plan 1 and 2) versions.
+Microsoft Office 365 Flow is available in both free (Flows Microsoft Free) and paid (Flow Plan 1 and 2) versions.
 So what is Flow free in office 365?
 It lets you create an unlimited number of flows, but only runs them for a maximum of 750 times a month.
 It will also check for triggers every 15 minutes.

-The paid version simply gives you more flow runs (4,500 for Plan 1 and 15,000 for Plan 2) and a shorter time in between checks (every three minutes for Plan 1 and every minute for Plan 2).
+The paid version simply gives you more flow runs (4,500 for Plan 1 and 15,000 for Plan 2) and a shorter time in between search checks (every three minutes for Plan 1 and every minute for Plan 2).

 How to use Microsoft Flow